winkjs/wink-bm25-text-search/README.md

 It is based on state-of-the-art text search algorithm — BM25 — a Probabilistic Relevance Framework for document retrieval.
 It's [API](#api) offers a rich set of features:

-1. **Complete flexibility in text preparation** — perform tasks such as tokenization and stemming using [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) or any other package of your choice.
+1. **Scalable Design** allows easy addition/customization of features like **geolocation** and more.

+2. **Search on exact values of pre-defined fields**, makes search results more relevant.

+3. **Index optimized for size and speed** can be exported (and imported) from the added documents in a JSON format.

+4. **Full control over BM25 configuration** — while default values work well for most situations, there is an option to control them.

-2. **Add semantic flavor** to the search by:
+5. **Add semantic flavor** to the search by:
     1. Assigning different numerical weights to the fields.
 A negative field weight will pull down the document's score whenever a match with that field occurs.
     2. Using `amplifyNegation()` and `propagateNegations()` from [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) will ensure different search results for query texts containing phrases like **"good"** and **"not good"**.
     3. Defining different text preparation tasks separately for the fields and query text.

-3. **Full control over BM25 configuration** — while default values work well for most situations, there is an option to control them.

-4. **Index optimized for size and speed** can be exported (and imported) from the added documents in a JSON format.

-5. **Search on exact values of pre-defined fields**, makes search results more relevant.

-6. **Scalable Search** allows easy addition of features like **geolocation** and more.
+6. **Complete flexibility in text preparation** — perform tasks such as tokenization and stemming using [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) or any other package of your choice.